ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

        ```
    - **Limitation**: This feature only archives digests that the user manually saves, not all digests by default.
 It also lacks a time machine-like interface for exploring historical data with additional context (e.g., mood, sentiment trends).

+### AI Model Specification
+We use Hugging Face's `distilbart-cnn-12-6:v2.4` model for optimal balance of speed and accuracy in digest generation.

 4. **Mood History (Idea from "Simple but Overlooked Features")**:
-   - **Description**: The "Digest Mood Tracker" feature (Idea 3 from the simple features section) logs the user’s mood after viewing each digest and correlates it with the digest’s sentiment.
+   - **Description**: The "Digest Mood Tracker" feature (Idea 3 from the simple features section) logs the user's mood after viewing each digest and correlates it with the digest's sentiment.
 The mood history page (`src/routes/mood-history/+page.svelte`) shows past moods alongside digest content, providing a form of emotional archive.
    - **Implementation Details**:
      - A `wp_asap_moods` table stores mood entries linked to digests:
        ```php